Weighted Averaged Stochastic Gradient Descent: Asymptotic Normality and Optimality: Non-asymptotic Mean Squared Error (MSE)

 In addition to the asymptotic distribution and statistical convergence rates, it is also important to consider finite sample performance when dealing with finite data problems or when early stopping is desired.
-In this section, we will examine the optimal weight for a linear model in terms of finite sample mean squared error (MSE), building upon the concept of \emph{best linear unbiased estimation} (BLUE).
+In this section, we will examine the optimal weight for a linear model in terms of finite sample MSE, building upon the concept of \emph{best linear unbiased estimation} (BLUE).
 Furthermore, we will introduce a novel adaptive averaging scheme based on insights from the mean estimation model.
 This particular scheme is both statistically efficient with optimal variance, and has a fast finite sample convergence rate, outperforming existing averaging schemes in the mean estimation model.
+For (\ref{wasgd}), we can evaluate its non-asymptotic performance through its $\text{MSE}(\tilde{x}_n) = \E|\tilde{x}_{n} - x^{*}|^2.$ To obtain the MSE-optimal weights, we consider